 There is currently no exchange traded market for CLO securities and they are traded over-the-counter through private negotiations or auctions subject to market conditions.
 Currently the CLO market is liquid, but in times of market distress the realization of the investments in CLOs through sales may be below fair value.
-The Group treats its investments in the loan market through CLOs as non-current investments as the Group generally intends to hold such investments over a longer period.

-The management take into consideration the liquidity of each investment when purchasing and selling in order to maximise the returns to shareholders by placing suitable transaction levels into the market.
+The management take into consideration the liquidity of each investment when purchasing and selling in orderto maximise the returns to shareholders by placing suitable transaction levels into the market.

-At 31 December 2014, the Group had liquid investments totalling USD 91.6m, comprising of USD 3.8m in cash and cash equivalents, USD 82.2 in investments in loan market through CLOs, USD 1.6m in fixed income investments, USD 2.8m in public equities and USD 1.2m in hedge funds.
+At 31 December 2015, the Group had liquid investments totalling USD 102.6m, comprising of USD 25.8m in cash and cash equivalents, USD 65.9 in investments in loan market through CLOs, USD 6.6m in other fixed income investments, USD3.2m in public equities and USD 1.1m in hedge funds.
 Management structures and manages the Group's portfolio based on those investments which are considered to be long term, core investments and those which could be readily convertible to cash, are expected to be realised within normal operating cycle and form part of the Group's treasury function.